popsicle-research/ci/architecture.md

   - **Project Pipelines** (`/ui/projects/<path:repo>`): Filterable table of a repository's pipelines with branch/status filters and pagination controls.
-  - **Pipeline Details** (`/ui/pipelines/<id>`): Presents pipeline metadata with per-job log previews, copy-to-clipboard buttons, and download links for entire logs.
+  - **Pipeline Details** (`/ui/pipelines/<id>`): Presents pipeline metadata with per-job log previews, copy-to-clipboard buttons, download links for entire logs, and a one-click “Re-trigger pipeline” action that clones the original commit, enqueues a new run, and reposts GitHub commit statuses for the stored workflow context.
 - **Data Access**: The blueprint reads directly from `SQLiteStore`, sharing the persistence helpers with the REST API instead of issuing HTTP calls to itself.
 - **Safety**: HTML auto-escaping is preserved.
 When logs exceed roughly 2MB, only the first 2000 lines render in the page along